codebyug/Payoneer-Payment-Integration/README.md

 Third party endpoints are configured in config.js and can be changed accordingly.

-There 2 endpoitns right now
+There 2 endpoints
-- GET look up payment payout info
+- GET /payout/{clientRefId} look up payment payout info
-- POST Initiate a payout request
+- POST /payout Initiate a payout request